Improving Your Soccer Skills On Your Own

 Kicking against the wall is an excellent way to work on improving your weaker foot.
 You can back up and practice shots on goal, or move close to the wall and work on passing, because where there’s a wall, there’s a teammate.

-You can practice trapping and work on your first touch by controlling the ball before you kick it, or hit it back first time.
+You can practice trapping and work on your first touch by controlling the soccer ball before you kick it, or hit it back first time.

 Passing the ball against a wall from close distance takes timing and coordination.
 Hit the ball faster, and you’ve got to react faster and get a rhythm going.
 It almost feels like you’re dancing.

 Practicing the correct striking of the soccer ball over and over helps it become second nature.
 It has to be, because in a game a player doesn’t have time to think about his form or approach.
 Under pressure, everything is more difficult.

 Mastering technique while playing on your own is the first step to being able to do it right in a game.